-#9.
-Employee referral programs
+9. Employee referral programs

-It’s very likely that your existing laborers have contacts within their networks that might qualify for existing roles.
+It’s very likely that your existing workers have contacts within their networks that might qualify for existing roles.
 Given how expensive it can be to find these qualified candidates, many companies pay existing employees referral fees for successful hires.

 Here are some tips for ensuring a quality construction employee referral system:

-set realistic goals for the program, such as how many recruits you expect to obtain from it
+- Set realistic goals for the program, such as how many recruits you expect to obtain from it

-create a standardized process for referral submissions (i.e. a form employees can submit)
+- Create a standardized process for referral submissions (i.e., a form employees can submit)

-ensure your standardized process minimizes the likelihood of employees attempting to game the system by referring unqualified candidates and then pulling strings internally to get them approved (i.e. implement stricter evaluations of candidates referred by employees that would ultimately be involved in the hiring process)
+- Ensure your standardized process minimizes the likelihood of employees attempting to game the system by referring unqualified candidates and then pulling strings internally to get them approved (i.e., implement stricter evaluations of candidates referred by employees that would ultimately be involved in the hiring process)

-keep your employees informed regarding how their candidates are progressing through the recruitment process
+- Keep your employees informed regarding how their candidates are progressing through the recruitment process

-provide your employees with feedback on their submissions so they know exactly what you’re looking for in candidates
+- Provide your employees with feedback on their submissions so they know exactly what you’re looking for in candidates

-#11.
-Consider using subcontractors more often
+11. Consider using subcontractors more often

 Subcontractors will handle the process of recruiting and training professionals while you can focus on the areas in which you have an easier time hiring.